Chris Sheesley, MA

 Debbie Nelson, Associate

-Debbie has been an active conflict resolution professional since 1992 and closely affiliated with In-Accord since 2001.
-She provides a spectrum of services, including mediation, facilitation, conflict coaching and mediation training.
-Debbie specializes in resolving complex conflicts within different organizational contexts.
-Her coaching, facilitation and training practice work spans all sectors of the economy.
-In addition to her work with In-Accord, she provides mediation services for the US Postal Service’s Redress Program and the federally-sponsored Shared Neutrals workplace resolution program.
-Within the last few years, Debbie retired from an 18-year dispute resolution career with the City of Vancouver where she coordinated the mediation efforts and skills of mediation volunteers.
-Debbie was formally designated an Advanced Workplace Mediator by the Association for Conflict Resolution and is certified as a Mediation Practitioner by the Washington Mediation Association.
+Debbie Nelson has been an active conflict resolution professional since 1992 providing a spectrum of services, including mediation, facilitation, conflict coaching and mediation training.
+Debbie specializes in resolving complex conflicts that include: community, grievance and workplace disputes, school conflicts, harassment and discrimination.
+Her coaching, facilitation and training practice includes work with public, private and non-profit organizations on effective communications, collaborative negotiation and conflict resolution.
+In addition to her work with In-Accord, she provides mediation services for the US Postal Service Redress Program and the federally-sponsored Shared Neutrals workplace resolution program.
+In 2010, Debbie retired from an 18-year dispute resolution career with the City of Vancouver’s Community Mediation Services in which she coordinated the mediation efforts of the City of Vancouver and Clark County and the professional mediation skills training program for community volunteers.

-Debbie believes mediation offers a unique opportunity for people to build or rebuild trust and healthy working relationships.
-Her experience helping people through conflict demonstrates that when people with divergent points of view work through concerns together, their solutions are more resilient.
+Debbie believes that mediation offers a unique opportunity for people to build or rebuild trust and healthy working relationships.
+Her experience helping people in conflict demonstrates that when people with different points of view work together to resolve disputes, their solutions are more resilient.

 For 31 years, Mark Danley served in the federal sector, the last 16 of which were focused on workplace conflict resolution at the Bonneville Power Administration (BPA).
 In this role, he founded and managed the first agency-wide workplace mediation program.
 Mark has continued this work by specializing in interpersonal workplace conflict management.
 He helped establish, and was the first Chair, of the Oregon Federal Executive Board’s “Shared Neutrals” program, where he facilitated agencies including the Bureau of Land Management, U.S. Forest Service, Indian Health Service, and the U.S. Fish and Wildlife Service.
 Additionally, Mark served for five years as a dispute resolution ombudsman at BPA, where he also managed the resolution of complaints under Federal Equal Employment Opportunity laws.
 He has been on the Board of Directors of the Oregon Mediation Association (including as board President), and has presented conflict management topics to both supervisors and employees.
 Mark has helped train mediators at Portland State University, Portland Community College and other venues.